onzfonz/comp227/src/content/3/en/part3a.md

 We will be building our backend on top of [NodeJS](https://nodejs.org/en/), which is a JavaScript runtime based on Google's [Chrome V8](https://developers.google.com/v8/) JavaScript engine.

-This course material was written with version <i>16.13.2</i> of Node.js.
+This course material was written with version *16.13.2* of Node.js.
-Please make sure that your version of Node is at least as new as the version used in the material (you can check the version by running *node -v* in the command line).
+Please make sure that your version of Node is at least as new as the version used in the material (you can check the version by running `node -v` in the command line).

-As mentioned in [part 1](/en/part1/java_script), browsers don't yet support the newest features of JavaScript, and that is why the code running in the browser must be <i>transpiled</i> with e.g. [babel](https://babeljs.io/).
+As mentioned in [part 1](/en/part1/java_script), browsers don't yet support the newest features of JavaScript, and that is why the code running in the browser must be *transpiled* with e.g. [babel](https://babeljs.io/).
 The situation with JavaScript running in the backend is different.
 The newest version of Node supports a large majority of the latest features of JavaScript, so we can use the latest features without having to transpile our code.

 Our goal is to implement a backend that will work with the notes application from [part 2](/en/part2/).
 However, let's start with the basics by implementing a classic "hello world" application.

-**Notice** that the applications and exercises in this part are not all React applications, and we will not use the <i>create-react-app</i> utility for initializing the project for this application.
+**Notice** that the applications and exercises in this part are not all React applications, and we will not use the *create-react-app* utility for initializing the project for this application.

 We had already mentioned [npm](/en/part2/getting_data_from_server#npm) back in part 2, which is a tool used for managing JavaScript packages.
 In fact, npm originates from the Node ecosystem.

-Let's navigate to an appropriate directory, and create a new template for our application with the *npm init* command.
+Let's navigate to an appropriate directory, and create a new template for our application with the `npm init` command.
-We will answer the questions presented by the utility, and the result will be an automatically generated <i>package.json</i> file at the root of the project that contains information about the project.
+We will answer the questions presented by the utility, and the result will be an automatically generated *package.json* file at the root of the project that contains information about the project.

 ```json
 {